-Orlando Gotay is a California licensed tax attorney (with a Master of Laws in Taxation) admitted to practice before the IRS, the U.S. Tax Court and other taxing agencies.
+Orlando Gotay is a California licensed tax attorney (Master of Laws in Taxation) admitted to practice before the IRS, the U.S. Tax Court and other taxing agencies.
 His love of things Mexican has led him to devote part of his practice to federal and state tax matters of U.S. expats in Mexico.
-He can be reached at email@example.com or Facebook: GotayTaxLawyer.
+He can be reached at email@example.com Facebook: GotayTaxLawyer or WhatsApp at +17604491668.
 This is just a most general outline.
 It is informational only and not meant as legal advice.